mike99mac/minimy-mike99mac/README.md

 You should see a progress indicator as the image is copied to the SD card.
 It should take around five minutes.

-### Prepare on Windows
+### Prepare an SD card on Windows
 If you only have access to a Windows system Install the *Win 32 disk imager* from https://sourceforge.net/projects/win32diskimager/

-Further details are not provided.
+No further details are provided.

 ## Connect the computer hardware

 For the initial setup, a keyboard, monitor and mouse are needed.
 Ideally there will be a way of setting up “headlessly”, but that’s not available yet.
+You can access the Internet using either Wi-Fi or with an Ethernet patch cord.

 To connect all the computer hardware, perform the following steps:

 - Plug the micro-SD card into the back of the RasPi.
-- You can access the Internet using either Wi-Fi or with an Ethernet patch cord.
-If you have wired ethernet, plug it in to the RJ-45 on the RasPi.
+- If you have wired ethernet, plug it in to the RJ-45 connector on the RasPi.
 - Connect the mouse and keyboard to the USB connections on the RasPi.
-- Connect the monitor to the RasPi with an appropriate HDMI cable.
+- Connect the monitor to the RasPi with an appropriate micro-HDMI cable.
 If your Raspberry Pi has two micro HDMI ports, use the left one.
 - Now that all the other hardware is connected, plug the 5v power supply with a USB-C end into the RasPi 4.
 If you have an inline switch has a red LED below the on/off button.

 ### Boot the RasPi

 When you supply power to the Raspberry Pi, it should start booting.
 On the top, back, left of the RasPi there are two LEDs:

 - The LED to the left should glow solid red.
-This signifies the RasPi has 5V DC power.
+This signifies it has 5V DC power.
 - The LED to the right of the red one should flicker green.
 This signifies that an operating system is communicating with the CPU.
 If there is a red light, but no green one, this probably means that the micro-SD card does not have Linux properly installed.
+- You should see a rainbow colored splash screen on the monitor, then the Ubuntu desktop should initialize.

 **IMPORTANT**: Never turn the RasPi off without first shutting Linux down with the **``halt``** or similar command.
 Doing so can damage the operating system and possibly even the RasPi itself.

-You should see a rainbow colored splash screen on the monitor, then the Ubuntu desktop should initialize.

-### Initial configuration
+### Initial Ubuntu Desktop configuration

 A welcome screen should open on the monitor.
 Perform the following steps:

 - On the *Welcome* window, choose your language and click **Continue**.
-- On the *Keyboard layout* window, choose your keyboard layout and click **Continue**.
+- On the *Keyboard layout* window, choose your layout and click **Continue**.
 - On the *Wireless* window, if you are not using a hard-wired Ethernet, click **Connect** and configure a Wi-Fi network.
 You must know the network SSID and will probably be prompted for a password.
 - On the *Where are you?* window, choose your time zone.
 - On the *Who are you?* window, set the following values: